 Australia’s merchandise trade with Latvia in 2018 was $83.7 million, up 167.6% from 2017.
 Australian goods exports to Latvia totalled $16.0 million (2018), with alcoholic beverages and measuring and analysing instruments as the major sectors.
 Imports from Latvia totalled $67.7 million (2018), with refined petroleum and wood (simply worked) as the major sectors.

-Latvia joined the EU on 1 May 2004 and was accepted into the Eurozone on 1 January 2014.
-Latvia joined the World Trade Organization in 2009 and the Organization for Economic Co-operation and Development (OECD) in July 2016.
+Latvia joined NATO on 29 March 2004, the EU on 1 May 2004 and the Eurozone on 1 January 2014.
+Latvia joined the World Trade Organization on 10 February 1999 and the Organization for Economic Co-operation and Development on 1 July 2016.

 More information on Latvia’s foreign policy.

 Australia’s foreign policy is guided by the Foreign Policy White Paper.